wishinghand/Today-I-Learned/README.md

-#Readme
+# Today I Learned

-A repo for every little tip or trick we learn.
+A repo for every little tip or trick I learn.
+I suggest you make one too.